rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 }}

-**Lay on Hands.** undefined

-**Spiritual Weapon.** undefined
+**Lay on Hands.** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
+At levels 4, 9, 15 and 18, you can spend +1PM to increate the heal amount by 1d8+1

+**Spiritual Weapon.** Movement action (1PM): You create a floating, spectral weapon within range (2sqr radius of you).
+When you take the attack action, you can substitute one of your attacks for a Spiritual Weapon Attack.
+For a Spiritual Weapon Attack, you make a melee spell attack, and it deals 2d8 + SEN physical damage of the weapon's type if it hits.
+The weapon follows your movement, but you can move it to another spot within the ability's range as a free action once per turn.
+At levels 6, 11 and 16 you can spend +2PM to increase the weapon's damage by 1d8.

 ### Especialização
 A partir do nível 3, escolha uma perícia entre **História, Medicina, Empatia, Lógica**.
 Ao rolar essa perícia, você adiciona seu bonus de proficiência.
 No nível 6, escolha uma perícia adicional.### Spelgard Feats
 Beginning at level 2, every time you gain a level in Spelgard you gain a Witch Feat.
 You may instead of a Spelgard feat take a Off-Caster or General Feat of your choice.

-**LAY ON HANDS (CURAR PELAS MÃOS).** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
-At levels 4, 9, 15 and 18, you can spend +1PM to increate the heal amount by 1d8+1

-**SPIRITUAL WEAPON.** Movement action (1PM): You create a floating, spectral weapon within range (2sqr radius of you).
-When you take the attack action, you can substitute one of your attacks for a Spiritual Weapon Attack.
-For a Spiritual Weapon Attack, you make a melee spell attack, and it deals 2d8 + SEN physical damage of the weapon's type if it hits.
-The weapon follows your movement, but you can move it to another spot within the ability's range as a free action once per turn.
-At levels 6, 11 and 16 you can spend +2PM to increase the weapon's damage by 1d8. **Either nerf damage or add concentration.**

----

-### Spelgard Feats

-Begining at level 2, every time you gain a level in Spelgard you gain a Spelgard Feat.
-You may instead of a Spelgard feat take a Martial or General Feat of your choice.

-- **Arma Espiritual teleguiada**.
-O alcanse inicial da sua Arma Espiritual aumenta para 6 quadrados (9m).
+**Arma Espiritual teleguiada**.
+O alcanse inicial da sua Arma Espiritual aumenta para 6 quadrados (9m)..**Spiritual Strike**.

-- **Spiritual Strike**.
 You can spend a movement action and 1 PM to use a Spiritual Weapon Attack.
-Pre-requisite: 5th level Spelgard

-- **Spiritual Magic**.
-Whenever you cast a Spell or Ability with a range of touch or self, you can cast it through your Spiritual Weapon. (isso inclui curar pelas mãos e auras)

-- **Magically Powered**.
-Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action.
+Pre-requisite: 5th level Spelgard.**Spiritual Magic**.
+Whenever you cast a Spell or Ability with a range of touch or self, you can cast it through your Spiritual Weapon. (isso inclui curar pelas mãos e auras).**Magically Powered**.
+Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action..**Defensive Spiritual Weapon**.

-- **Defensive Spiritual Weapon**.
 While your Spiritual Weapon is adjacent to an ally, that ally has +2 to their defense.
-Pre-requisites: 7th level Spelgard.
+Pre-requisites: 7th level Spelgard..**Retaliating Spiritual Weapon**.

-- **Retaliating Spiritual Weapon**.
 When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off.
 Pre-requisites: Defensive Spiritual Weapon.

 **TODO: PODERES PARA AUMENTAR CRÍTICO DA ARMA ESPIRITUAL**